 MITRAL REGURGITATION OVERVIEW

 Mitral regurgitation (MR), which is also known as mitral insufficiency, is a common heart valve disorder.
-When mitral regurgitation is present, blood flows backwards through the mitral valve when the heart contracts.
+When MR is present, blood leaks backwards through the mitral valve when the heart contracts.
 This reduces the amount of blood that is pumped out to the body.

 This topic review discusses the causes, signs and symptoms, diagnosis, and treatment options for people with mitral regurgitation.